 |EAL Support||WIDA Average Score|

-Students entering Grades 6 through to Grade 8 whose first language is not English, or who are coming from a school where the language of instruction is not English, will be required to sit for an English proficiency assessment (Aptis) to determine whether the candidate can access the English-based curriculum and if additional support is required.
+Students entering Grades 6 through to Grade 10 whose first language is not English, or who are coming from a school where the language of instruction is not English, may be required to sit for an English proficiency assessment to determine:

 |6||B1 and below||B2 and above|